 What NOT to do

 Here are some random, crappy things we’ve compiled based on running tons of events, the continuous feedback we get, and watching communities evolve.
-Don’t pull this bullshit:
+Don’t do this:

 - Shoving business cards/flyers/marketing materials at people: that’s called human spam… noooooo.

 - Posting recruiting ads in the meetup comments (or anywhere) without being a sponsor or politely asking permission.
-Nobody respects that kind of jackass/scavenger behavior.
+Not the most respected kind of behavior.

 - Getting stupid drunk.
-(Please tell an organizer if you see someone being an obnoxious moron, we’ll deal/boot.)
+(Please tell an organizer if you see someone being obnoxious, we’ll deal/boot.)

 - Doing unsolicited hard-selling.
 Actually, any selling in general.
 Seriously.
 HN events are absolutely the wrong environment for that.